Grafik zur Veranschaulichung des Themas Materialfluss, im Hintergrund ist eine Rollenbahn zu sehen

 • Is co-operation with suppliers and partners on schedule?

-Once you have found answers to questions like these, you should draw up a customised improvement plan to optimise your material flow.
 This must be tailored to the specific requirements of your company.
 You should always have an idea of how the supply chain, warehousing and internal processes interact.
-This is the only way to optimise the material flow.
-Use data and feedback from employees to get an accurate idea of all relevant processes.

-Expert tip: Use the Sankey diagram
+Expert tip: Use the Sankey-diagram

 A Sankey diagram is a specific type of flowchart that is mainly used to visualise resource, material or cost flows.
 The width of the arrows or lines in the diagram is proportional to the amount of material or energy flowing, effectively visualising where resources are produced, consumed and lost.

 The key to optimising material flow lies in minimising waste and maximising efficiency in all areas of the material flow.
-From the delivery of resources to the dispatch and sale of the finished product must be covered by a detailed optimisation plan.

 To make implementation easier, Rocholz has developed a range of assistance systems to support your employees.
 By integrating these assistance systems into the work process, companies can optimise their material flow.
 You too can benefit from these advantages: